$L$-functions of elliptic curves in ring class extensions of real quadratic fields via regularized theta liftings: Relation to the conjecture of Birch and Swinnerton-Dyer

 \section{Relation to the conjecture of Birch and Swinnerton-Dyer}

 Let us now consider Theorem \ref{MAIN} from the point of view of the refined conjecture of Birch and Swinnerton-Dyer, comparing with the Gross-Zagier formula \cite{GZ}.
 To date, there is no known or conjectural construction of points on the corresponding elliptic curve $E(K[c])$ or modular curve $X_0(N)(K[c])$ analogous to Heegner points\footnote{There is however a $p$-adic construction due to Darmon \cite{Da}.}, where $K[c]$ denotes the ring class extension of conductor $c$ of the real quadratic field $K$.
 We can consider the implications for arithmetic terms in the refined Birch and Swinnerton-Dyer formula for $L^{\star \prime}(E/K, \chi, 1)$ here, in the style of the comparison given in Popa \cite[$\S 6.4$]{Po}.
-Taking for granted the refined conjecture of Birch and Swinnerton-Dyer for $E(K[c]))$ in this setting -- particularly for the case of rank one corresponding to Hypothesis \ref{EHH} -- we shall then derive ``automorphic" interpretations of the corresponding Tate-Shafarevich group $\Sha(E/K[c])$ and regulator $\operatorname{Reg}(E/K[c])$.
+Taking for granted the refined conjecture of Birch and Swinnerton-Dyer for $E(K[c]))$ in this setting, we can then find ``automorphic" interpretations of the corresponding Tate-Shafarevich group $\Sha(E/K[c])$ and regulator $\operatorname{Reg}(E/K[c])$.
 We also derive an unconditional result in special cases to illustrate surprising connections here.

 Again, we fix $\chi$ a primitive ring class character of some conductor $c \geq 1$ prime to $d_K N$, and view this as a character of the class group $\operatorname{Pic}(\mathcal{O}_c)$.
 Recall that the reciprocity map of class field theory gives us an isomorphism $\operatorname{Pic}(\mathcal{O}_c) := {\bf{A}}_K^{\times} /{\bf{A}}^{\times} K_{\infty}^{\times} K^{\times} \widehat{\mathcal{O}}_c^{\times} \longrightarrow \operatorname{Gal}(K[c]/K)$, where $K[c]$ is (by definition) the ring class extension of conductor $c$ of $K$.
 Recall as well that by the theory of cyclic basechange of \cite{La} and more generally \cite{AC} with Artin formalism, we can write the completed Hasse-Weil $L$-function $\Lambda(E/K[c], s)$ of $E$ basechanged to $K[c]/K$ as the product